skylarbeaty/Easy-RSVP/README.md

 # RSEZ
 Lightweight RSVP app that focuses on simplicity and accessibility.

-RSEZ makes it easy to for event organizers to share their events and for guests to RSVP without barriers.
+RSEZ makes it easy for event organizers to share their events and for guests to RSVP without barriers.
 The goal is to minimize friction so people can quickly and easily respond to an invitation.

-I was inspired to make this tool by the realization that many event platforms, like social media sites, rely on users being a part of their ecosystem to participlate.
-After stepping away from one of the largest social media platforms, I saw how much I depended on it to learn about my firend's events.
+I was inspired to make this tool by the realization that many event platforms, like social media sites, rely on users being a part of their ecosystem to participate.
+After stepping away from one of the largest social media platforms, I saw how much I depended on it to learn about my friend's events.

 This app embraces accessibility and openness.
 Event organizers are the only ones who are required to make an account.
-Guests can RSVP without an account, and if they choose to creat an account late, their RSVP will be linked automatically.
-With RSEZ, eveyone can participate seamlessly.
+Guests can RSVP without an account, and if they choose to create an account later, their RSVP will be linked automatically.
+With RSEZ, everyone can participate seamlessly.

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)